SCALER: Versatile Multi-Limbed Robot for Free-Climbing in Extreme Terrains: INTRODUCTION

 For tackling complex and cluttered terrains, performing multi-modal grasping becomes essential to improve climbing feasibility and stability.
-Multi-modal grasping is a cornerstone technique in human climbing to utilize various types of grips based on climbing holds \cite{beal2011bouldering}.
-Different grasping modes such as pinch, envelop, crimp, and pocket are strategically deployed to optimize grip or to conquer terrains that would be otherwise difficult or impossible to travel \cite{balaguer2005climbing}, \cite{beal2011bouldering}.
-Whole-body approaches, such as the \textit{sidepull} grasping technique \cite{beal2011bouldering}, add a new set of potential in climbing as they embrace the entire body and limbs to enhance grasping feasibility in scenarios where holds are infeasible to grasp stably with one gripper.
-Therefore, free-climbing tasks must involve successful approaches and stable grips by actively switching among various grasping modes, depending on the environmental context and climbing requirement.
+Multi-modal grasping plays a fundamental role in human climbing to utilize various types of grips based on climbing \red{scenarios} \cite{beal2011bouldering}.
+Different grasping modes such as pinch, envelope, crimp, and pocket are strategically deployed to conquer terrains that would be otherwise difficult or impossible to travel \cite{beal2011bouldering}, \cite{balaguer2005climbing}.
+Whole-body approaches, such as the \textit{sidepull} grasping technique \cite{beal2011bouldering}, add a new set of potential abilities in climbing robots as they embrace the entire body and limbs to enhance grasping feasibility \red{when} holds are infeasible to grasp stably with one gripper.
+Therefore, free-climbing tasks must involve successful approaches and stable grips by switching among various grasping modes, depending on the environmental context and climbing requirements.

 While existing platforms have paved the way for loco-grasping, there is still a gap in the strict loco-grasping and multi-modal ability in free-climbing.
-To address these challenges, we introduce SCALER: Spine-enhanced Climbing Autonomous Limbed Exploration Robot — a versatile quadruped-limbed free-climber, and loco-grasping research platform as shown in Fig. \ref{fig:fig1}.
-SCALER is designed to traverse a range of extreme surfaces, from flat terrains to vertical walls and overhangs, all under Earth's gravity.
-SCALER can also adeptly cross through obstacles using multi-modal and whole-body approaches with our underactuated grippers and unique C-shaped fingertip designs proposed.
+To address these challenges, we introduce SCALER: Spine-enhanced Climbing Autonomous Limbed Exploration Robot, a versatile quadruped-limbed research platform shown in \fig{fig:fig1}.
+SCALER is designed to traverse a range of extreme surfaces.
+SCALER can cross obstacles using multi-modal \red{grasping} and whole-body approaches with our \red{proposed} unique C-shaped finger designs.

-Our contributions are summarized as follows: \begin{enumerate} \item SCALER's Mechanisms: We propose SCALER torso and limb mechanisms for strictly coupled loco-grasping free-climbing.
-SCALER realizes versatile capabilities of traversing on the ground, vertical walls, overhangs, and ceilings with payload \textit{under the Earth's gravity}. \item Underactuated GOAT Grippers: We employ an improved mechanically adaptive GOAT gripper with spine contact tips. \item Hardware Validation: We validate the SCALER free-climber platform with the spine GOAT grippers in hardware experiments. \end{enumerate}
+Our contributions are summarized as follows: \begin{enumerate} \item SCALER's Mechanisms: We propose the SCALER torso and limb mechanisms for strictly coupled loco-grasping free-climbing.
+SCALER realizes versatile capabilities of traversing on the ground, vertical walls, overhangs, and ceilings with payload \textit{under the Earth's gravity}. \item Underactuated GOAT Grippers: We employ an improved mechanically adaptive GOAT gripper with spine tips. \item Hardware Validation: We extensively validate the SCALER free-climber platform with the spine GOAT grippers in hardware experiments. \end{enumerate}